-(vertical axis) and real GDP growth (horizontal axis) from their target values (CPI inflation for 1.5 percent and real GDP growth for 2.5 percent) for the 5-year and 15-year subsample periods35 from 1980.
+So how can the above summary of economic performance since the second half of the 1980s be evaluated from the viewpoint of output stability and price stability?
+Figure 7 is a scatter diagram showing the root mean squared deviations32 of CPI inflation (vertical axis) and real GDP growth (horizontal axis) from their target values (CPI inflation for 1.5 percent and real GDP growth for 2.5 percent) for the five-year and 15-year subsample periods33 from 1980.
 This picture shows Japan's realized economic performance on the policy frontier.
-The plot of the 15-year subsample period is relatively stable, compared with large fluctuations in the plot of 5-year subsample period.
-Moreover, the plot of the 5-year subsample period shifts inside the plot of the 15-year subsample period in the second half of 1990, while it is located outside it before then, implying that there was a significant deterioration in macroeconomic stability.
+The plot of the 15-year subsample period is relatively stable, compared with large fluctuations in the plot of the five-year subsample period.
+Moreover, the plot of the five-year subsample period shifts inside the plot of the 15-year subsample period in the second half of 1990, while it is located outside it before then, implying that there was a significant deterioration in macroeconomic stability.
 This deteriorating economic performance can be also seen in the plot of the 15-year subsample period.

 A closer look at this figure also offers the following observations.
-First, observations for the period from late 1980 to early 1990, which largely covers the bubble period, are concentrated in the upper left area, implying that resultant economic performance was poor due to the remarkable swing in business conditions.
-Second, the plots of both root mean squared deviations and standard deviations for the 15-year sample period exhibit lower output stability than inflation stability, while both show similar shapes.
-These observations support the argument in Okina, Shirakawa, and Shiratsuka (2000) that Japan's economy did not sufficiently succeed in sustaining price stability after the bubble period.
+First, observations for the period from the late 1980s to the early 1990s, which largely covers the bubble period, are concentrated in the upper left area, implying that resultant economic performance was poor due to the remarkable swing in business conditions.
+Second, the plots of both root mean squared deviations and standard deviations for the 15-year subsample period exhibit lower output stability than inflation stability, while both show similar shapes.
+These observations support the argument in Okina, Shirakawa, and Shiratsuka (2001) that Japan's economy did not sufficiently succeed in sustaining price stability after the bubble period.

 The experience of the bubble period seems to suggest the importance of "the sustainability of price stability over a fairly long period."
-This contrasts with the aforementioned empirical results in the United Kingdom that indicate that the inflation-forecast-based policy rule, which adjusts short-term interest rates in response to the inflation forecasts for three to six quarters ahead, helps improve not only price stability but also output stability.
+This contrasts with the aforementioned empirical results in the United Kingdom that indicate the inflationforecast-based policy rule, which adjusts short-term interest rates in response to the inflation forecasts for three to six quarters ahead, helps improve not only price stability but also output stability.